matteozanatta/booking_webscraper/README.md

 Here you can play with it: https://bookingwebscraper.herokuapp.com.

 # Python Libraries used
-Webscraping was possible thanks to **BeautifulSoup** library, which had reliable css searching algorithm to find out all the html elements in the booking.com webpages that we needed.
+Webscraping was possible thanks to **BeautifulSoup** library, which provided reliable css searching algorithm to find out all the html elements in the booking.com webpages that we needed.

 We used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'csv' format datasets.

 The entire webpage (https://bookingwebscraper.herokuapp.com) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that gives us the opportunity to significantly raise the website design quality.
 Plotly Callbacks were really useful when creating dynamic data visualizations and provided fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).

 # Roadmap